pomerium/pomerium/docs/guides/gitlab.md

 ### Configure TCP Connections

-1. An additional route will provide an encrypted TCP tunnel through which users can securly access code using Git:
+1. An additional route will provide an encrypted TCP tunnel through which users can securely access code using Git:

   ```yaml
     - from: tcp+https://gitlab.localhost.pomerium.io